 Development Practices used during the construction of this home diminish land degradation and deforestation, promote healthy landscapes, reduce waste, and prevent potential erosion associated with lot development during the construction and remodel process.
 Having a sense of place and being located near local resources, bikes lanes, public transportation can also be a benefit of a green home.
 More often food is being grown as a way to offset the costs and environmental issues with out current food system.

 Home construction, renovation projects and upkeep depend heavily on natural resources.
 The use of locally manufactured products, recycled material and product re use or refurbishment is encouraged, because they reduce environmental impact and support the local economy.
 Using durable materials and following good practices to ensure the home is built well to keep the home dry helps the environment by reducing the amount of future materials needed to maintain the home.

 A green home uses water-wise technologies that help lower utility bills and reduce the total amount of water needed to maintain a comfortable lifestyle.
 Water shortages are a primary concern in the 21st century, and this home addresses water conservation needs.

 Below are the featured project profiles of all our certified homes.
-Former MN GreenStar Homes can be found here.
-Scroll down below the link.
+Scroll down to view some remarkable work!